 #2.
-Select the Widgetized Area You Want to Use
+Select the Widget You Want to Use

-Notice that each of the widgetized areas have a little arrow next to the name.
+Notice that each of the widgets have a little arrow next to the name.

-My current theme, Prose, offers a primary and a secondary sidebar area.
-I’m going to add a widget to the Primary Sidebar Area.
+My current theme offers a sidebar and several other widgetized areas area.
+I’m going to add an Image widget to the Footer.

 Click the arrow to expand the area.
 Now you’re ready to add your widget.

 Make sure your widget is expanded (see #2 above), then click the location where you want to place it.
 Click the Add Widget button, and you’ll see it appear on the right at the bottom of the list of widgets for that widgetized area.

 The widget will be added at the bottom of the widgetized area, but never fear, you can reposition it.

 To reposition it, simply grab it with your mouse and drag it until you see the new box appear, then drop it.

 After you add the widget, you may have one more step.